AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

 * Difficulty of proof (cost) not correlated with benefit

-* E.g. proving that a sorting algorithm preserves the elements
+* e.g. proving that a sorting algorithm preserves the elements

-  - Trivial by review if the only operation is :code:`Swap`
+   - Trivial by review if the only operation is :ada:`Swap`
    - May require many annotations for proof

 * Functional correctness of complex algorithms is costly

    - Specifications can be larger than code
    - Annotations typically much larger than code (:math:`\times` 10)

 ---------------------------
 Dealing with False Alarms
 ---------------------------

-* Check messages can be justified with pragma :code:`Annotate`
+* Check messages can be justified with pragma :ada:`Annotate`

   .. code:: Ada

      pragma Annotate (GNATprove, Category, Pattern, Reason);

-  - :code:`GNATprove` is a fixed identifier
+  - :ada:`GNATprove` is a fixed identifier
-  - :code:`Category` is one of :code:`False_Positive` or :code:`Intentional`
+  - :ada:`Category` is one of :ada:`False_Positive` or :ada:`Intentional`

-    + :code:`False_Positive`: check cannot fail
+    + :ada:`False_Positive`: check cannot fail
-    + :code:`Intentional`: check can fail but is not a bug
+    + :ada:`Intentional`: check can fail but is not a bug

-  - :code:`Pattern` is a substring of the check message
+  - :ada:`Pattern` is a substring of the check message

-    + Asterisks :code:`*` match zero or more characters in the message
+    + Asterisks :ada:`*` match zero or more characters in the message

-  - :code:`Reason` is a string literal for reviews
+  - :ada:`Reason` is a string literal for reviews

     + Reason is repeated in analysis summary file :file:`gnatprove.out`